Scott Timberg: Awards

 Timberg's book Culture Crash: The Killing of the Creative Class won the National Arts & Entertainment Journalism Award in 2015.
 The New Yorker called it "a quietly radical rethinking of the very nature of art in modern life".

 Personal life and death

-Timberg married Sara Scribner, a school librarian and journalist, and they have one son.
+Timberg married Sara Scribner, a school librarian and journalist; the couple had a son.

 Timberg committed suicide on December 10, 2019, in Los Angeles, at the age of 50.